-A comprehensive nonclinical pharmacology, pharmacokinetic (PK)/toxicokinetic (TK), and toxicology program has been conducted to support the clinical use of AV-101 in multiple CNS-related indications.
+A comprehensive nonclinical pharmacology, pharmacokinetic ("PK")/toxicokinetic ("TK"), and toxicology program has been conducted to support the clinical use of AV-101 in multiple CNS-related indications.
 The primary pharmacological activity of AV-101 has been investigated in a series of in vitro and in vivo studies.
 Pharmacology (absorption, distribution, metabolism, and excretion), PK/TK, and toxicology studies have been conducted with AV-101 in rats, dogs, and monkeys.
 The excellent safety profile of AV-101 was confirmed by pilot tolerability, single-dose range-finding, and repeated-dose toxicology studies in rats, dogs and monkeys.
-The genotoxic potential of AV-101 and its active metabolite, 7-Cl-KYNA, was assessed in multiple in vitro and in vivo genotoxicity studies (bacterial mutation, chromosomal aberration, mouse lymphoma TK+/-, and micronucleus tests).
+The genotoxic potential of AV-101 and its active metabolite, 7-Cl-KYNA, was assessed in multiple in vitro genotoxicity studies (bacterial mutation, chromosomal aberration, mouse lymphoma TK+/-, and micronucleus tests).

-The behavioral effects of AV-101 assessed in a Good Laboratory Practice (GLP) Irwin test in rats show it to have no adverse effect on the CNS following single oral administration at doses up to 2,000 mg/kg.
-Although AV-101 inhibited the human ether à-go-go-related gene (hERG) current in a dose-dependent manner (median concentration that causes 50% inhibition for the inhibitory effect [IC50] of 70.5 μ M), its active metabolite, 7-Cl-KYNA, showed no inhibitory effect on the hERG channel current.
-Electrocardiograms (ECGs) recorded during in vivo dog toxicology studies showed no AV-101-related adverse cardiovascular effects.
+The behavioral effects of AV-101 assessed in a Good Laboratory Practice ("GLP") Irwin test in rats show it to have no adverse effect on the CNS following single oral administration at doses up to 2,000 mg/kg.
+Although AV-101 inhibited the human ether à-go-go-related gene ("hERG") current in a dose-dependent manner (median concentration that causes 50% inhibition for the inhibitory effect [IC50] of 70.5 μM), its active metabolite, 7-Cl-KYNA, showed no inhibitory effect on the hERG channel current.
+Electrocardiograms ("ECGs") recorded during in vivo dog toxicology studies showed no AV-101-related adverse cardiovascular effects.
 Furthermore, in a pivotal GLP dog 14-day toxicology study, no treatment-related effects on ECGs, including QT interval and QTc, at dose levels up to 120 mg/kg/d.
 No evidence of any treatment-related adverse effects on the respiratory system has been noted with AV-101.

-Oral administration of AV-101 to Sprague-Dawley rats and mice was shown to result in rapid absorption of AV-101 (rats: time to maximum plasma concentration [Tmax], approximately 0.25 to 0.5 hours), adequate bioavailability (rats: approximately 39% to 94%), and relatively short plasma elimination half-life (rats: t{1/2} approximately 1 to 3 hours).
-Furthermore, in rats 7-Cl-KYNA was detected in the plasma and reached the maximum plasma concentration (Cmax) approximately 0.25 to 0.5 hours after oral administration, suggesting a rapid conversion of AV-101 to 7-Cl-KYNA.
-Pharmacokinetic (PK) analyses were conducted in many of the toxicology studies in rats, dogs, and monkeys.
-These analyses showed that the AV-101-related clinical signs observed in dogs (versus monkeys) were associated with a significantly higher or similar exposure (Cmax and area under the curve [AUC]; single doses [equal to or greater than 50 mg/kg]; 2,000 mg/kg in monkeys).
+Oral administration of AV-101 to Sprague-Dawley rats and mice was shown to result in rapid absorption of AV-101 (rats: time to maximum plasma concentration [Tmax], approximately 0.25 to 0.5 hours), adequate bioavailability (rats: approximately 39% to 94%), and plasma elimination half-life (rats: t1/2 approximately 1 to 3 hours).
+Furthermore, in rats 7-Cl-KYNA was detected in the plasma and reached the maximum plasma concentration ("Cmax") approximately 0.25 to 0.5 hours after oral administration, suggesting a rapid conversion of AV-101 to 7-Cl-KYNA.
+Pharmacokinetic analyses were conducted in many of the toxicology studies in rats, dogs, and monkeys.
+These analyses showed that the AV-101-related clinical signs observed in dogs (versus monkeys) were associated with a similar, and at some does a significantly higher, exposure.
 Furthermore, although AUC and Cmax values increased non-proportionately with dose level in dogs, AUC values only marginally increased with dose in monkeys, with little change in Cmax values.

-Low levels of potential metabolites of AV-101 were detected following in vitro incubations with hepatocytes from the mouse, rat, dog, monkey, and humans.
+Low levels of potential metabolites of AV-101 were detected following in vitro incubations with hepatocytes from the mouse, rat, dog, monkey, and humans, indicating little concern with liver metabolism issues.
 No appreciable conversion of AV-101 to D-4-Cl-KYN during these hepatocyte incubations was noted.
-Results from cytochrome P-450 (CYP) inhibition and induction studies showed that AV-101 was not a potent inhibitor or inducer of the human CYP isoforms evaluated.
+Results from cytochrome P-450 ("CYP") inhibition and induction studies showed that AV-101 was not a potent inhibitor or inducer of the human CYP isoforms evaluated.

 Single-dose studies in rats and monkeys did not show clear evidence of toxicity at maximal doses of 2,000 mg/kg.
-In dogs, oral administration of AV-101 resulted in CNS-related clinical signs, including decreased activity, abnormal gait/stance, ataxia, and prostration.
+In dogs, consistent with the expected drug mechanism of action, oral administration of AV-101 resulted in CNS-related clinical signs, including decreased activity, abnormal gait/stance, ataxia, and prostration at the maximum tolerated dose.